ArsenicApple/lpsor-server/README.md

 The server is built to only support MongoDB databases, but you can open the DatabaseHandler and add your own methods for the database and modify the config file

-Text filtering is possible with either Whitelist, Blacklist or None Whitelist filters based on the Whitelist.txt file Blacklist uses the bad-words package
+Text filtering is possible with either Whitelist, Blacklist or None.
+Whitelist filters based on the Whitelist.txt file.
+Blacklist uses the bad-words package.
-None doesn't filter text messages (names + usernames are filtered, however)
+None doesn't filter text messages (names + usernames are filtered, however).

 ## Config.json
 ### * PORT